ARDMS Sonography Principles and Instrumentation (SPI) Practice Exam

 1 / 20

-As frequency increases, what happens to the quality of image detail?
+As path length increases, what happens to the half boundary layer?

 It decreases